 The amusement arcade

 Like any seaside amusement arcade, there are lots of 2p machines, 10p machines and other such fun.
 There are grabber machines where you can win a giant teddy, camel derby and every machine you have ever seen in an amusement arcade you will find over at Coral Island.

 The camel derby was great fun and £1 per race.
 Everyone was encouraged and there were prizes for winners and some for kids who took part on a number of races and didn’t win.

 The centre is not just full of amusement machines though, it also has rides such as the ghost train and pirate flyer.
 Both are a couple of pounds a turn and add to the fun of the day out.
 There are also some VR rides which are great fun for all the family.

 Ben absolutely loved the Rabbids VR ride which you can see below.
 It was great to watch what he could see on the screen too!

-Whatever your age or interest there are activities for you such as driving games, dancing games.
-With change machines throughout the centre you can always get the coins you need.
+Whatever your age or interest there are activities for you such as driving games, and dancing games.
+With change machines throughout the centre, you can always get the coins you need.

 Extras without cost at Coral Island